davisusanibar/nodejs_apps_to_docker_balanced/README.md

 ```

 Test:
-- If we call directly my Node JS services that is runngin on my container or it was resolved without problems:
+- If we call directly my Node JS services that is running on my container, it was resolved without problems:
 ```yaml
 [myusertest@vm14 nodejs_apps_to_docker_balanced]$ curl 172.17.0.1:8080/bluegreen
 Hello world to test blue green deployment!!
 Server: ::, Port: 8080